EDIDPasteur/BDPP/README.md

 ### Assembly

-The pipeline will assemble the cleaned reads using [`spades`](https://github.com/ablab/spades).
+The pipeline will assemble the cleaned reads using the [`shovill`](https://github.com/tseemann/shovill) pipeline.
 The spades parameters can be modified in the config file.
 An in house python script ([assembly_stats.py](scripts/assembly_stats.py)) will be used to generate a report with the assembly statistics (genome length, number of contigs, n50 and number of ambiguous bases).

 ## Considerations